albornet/ctxai/README.md

 If you've set up your environment using Conda:

 1. Ensure all configurations are correctly set in `config.yaml` according to your project's needs.
 2. From the project's root directory, run:

    ```
+   python src/parse_data.py
    python src/cluster_data.py
    ```

-   This command executes the clustering process based on your configuration, performing the entire pipeline from data preprocessing to clustering and visualization, and writes all outputs in a new `results` directory.
+   This command performs the entire pipeline from data preprocessing to clustering and visualization based on the configuration.